middleware-labs/agent-apm-nextjs/README.md

 ### agent agent-apm-nextjs
 Description: Agent APM for Next.js

-### Prerequisites
-* To monitor APM data on dashboard, [Middleware Host-agent](https://docs.middleware.io/docs/getting-started) needs to be installed, You can refer [this demo project](https://github.com/middleware-labs/demo-apm/tree/master/agent-apm-nextjs) to refer use cases of APM.

 ### Guides
 To use this APM agent, follow below steps:
 1. Run `npm install @middleware.io/agent-apm-nextjs`.